CHS COLLEGE APPLICATION PROCESS

 - DO send your recommenders a personalized thank you note.
 They are writing for you out of the kindness of their hearts and should be thanked properly.

-- Go to www.collegeboard.org to register for the October 6th SAT (late registration deadline September 26th)
+- Go to www.collegeboard.org to register for the the SAT

-- Go to www.actstudent.org to register for the October 27th ACT (registration deadline is September 28th)
+- Go to www.actstudent.org to register for the ACT

 - If you are still undecided about which college/university to apply to, we have many college admissions representatives that visits CHS each fall.
 You may sign up to attend three sessions per year.
 Sign up via the College Information link on the CHS Counseling website This is a great opportunity for you to find out more about what specific colleges have to offer, meet with admissions reps, and have your questions answered.